7db9a/lsk/README.md

 You'll need xdo-tool installed to use `w` and `r` commands.

+Also set your default editor, such as

+`export EDITOR="vim"`

+otherwise it will default to nano editor.

 ## Usage

 For the equivalent of `ls -a`, do `lsk -a`.